-If you are having problems achieving or maintaining an erection you may want to take a look at your medicine cabinet.
+If you are having problems achieving or maintaining an erection you may want to take a look at your medicine cabinet first.
 There are a number of prescription and over-the-counter drugs that may cause erectile dysfunction.
-While these drugs may treat a disease or condition, in doing so they can affect a man's hormones, nerves, or blood circulation, resulting in ED or increase the risk of ED.
+While these drugs may treat a disease or condition, they can also affect a man's hormones, nerves, or blood circulation, resulting in ED or increase the risk of ED.

-Examples of drugs that may cause ED are listed below.
-The list of possible offenders is long, however, so check with your doctor about all medications you are taking to rule out any as a cause of, or contributor to, your ED.
+Drugs that may cause ED are listed below.
+The list of possible offenders is long, so check with your doctor regarding medications you are taking to rule out any as a cause of, or contributor to, ED.

-If you experience ED and think that it may be a result of medication you are taking, do not stop taking the drug without first consulting your doctor.
+If you experience ED and think that it may be a result of medication, do not stop taking the drug without first consulting your doctor.
 If the problem persists, your doctor may be able to prescribe a different medication.

 Other substances or drugs that can cause or lead to ED include recreational and frequently abused drugs, such as: